DamonOehlman/prowebapps-code/README.md

 ## Suggestions and Feedback

-While the [at-print](https://github.com/DamonOehlman/prowebapps-code/tree/at-print) branch represents what is frozen in time, this branch can evolve in response to your [suggestions](https://github.com/DamonOehlman/prowebapps-code/issues).
+While the [at-print](https://github.com/DamonOehlman/prowebapps-code/tree/at-print) branch represents what was printed with the book and will remain static, this branch can evolve in response to your [suggestions](https://github.com/DamonOehlman/prowebapps-code/issues).
 Obviously we can't please everyone, but we try and get it right for most.

 ## Motivation